headzoo/polymer-bundle/README.md

 **This bundle is no where near production ready.
 It's not even dev ready.
 Use at your own risk.**

+The purpose of this bundle is making it easier to use and build Polymer web components within a Symfony project.
+Polyphonic handles the problems that come up when trying to build and use web components within Twig templates.

 ### Example Element
 A simple example of using the `{% polymer element %}` Twig tag to create a custom `<hello-world><hello-world>` element.
 This element displays "Hello, World!" by default, but the message can be changed by setting the `name` attribute.